Help toads to spawn in my pond.

 - The male grabs his female in an 'amplexus' grasp - sometimes even before they reach water.

 - He fertilises the egg strings as she lays them while they swim around during mating to avoid other males.

-- Toads can occupy a deeper area of the pond than frogs as they produce a nasty tasting toxin that means they are safer from predators.
+- Toads can occupy a deeper area of the pond than frogs as they produce a nasty tasting toxin so they are safer from predators.

 - Even toad tadpoles taste unpleasant and can survive in open water in a pond shared with fish.

 - The strings wrap around the deep water submerged oxygenator plants and stems of upright plants on the deeper shelves.

 - Toads lay egg strings well under the water surface.
 So an emergent pond plant with at least 4" of submerged, upright bushy growth is useful.